Crisis intervention: SAFER-R

-Other models include Lerner and Shelton's 10 step acute stress & trauma management protocol.
 The SAFER-R model can be used in conjunction with the Assessment Crisis Intervention Trauma Treatment.
 ACT is a 7-stage crisis intervention model.
 This model, along with the SAFER-R model, is used to restore one's mental state, but it is also used to prevent any trauma that may occur psychologically during a crisis.
 It can also help experts determine a solution for those who suffer from mental illness.
+The seven stages/steps are: